 Any fan of Arkansas Razorback basketball will quickly recognize the name Marvin Delph as one of the greatest players to ever don a Hog uniform.
 Marvin is from Conway, Arkansas and became a Razorback in 1974 following an outstanding high school career with the Wampus Cats.
-He joined two equally famous Arkansas-born players recruited by Coach Eddie Sutton; Sidney Moncrief and Ron Brewer, and the three of them came to be known as “The Triplets.”
+He joined two equally famous Arkansas-born players recruited by Coach Eddie Sutton, Sidney Moncrief and Ron Brewer and the three of them came to be known as “The Triplets.”
 Their playing time together became legendary and changed the entire basketball culture in Fayetteville, Arkansas from one of mediocrity to national prominence resulting in a Final Four appearance in 1978.

 Athletes in Action was founded in the mid 1960’s by Campus Crusade For Christ.
 Outstanding Christian basketball players were recruited to play world-wide, and among other things would give their Christian testimonies at half-time to packed-out crowds of young and old alike.
 It was an excellent means of spreading the Gospel in more unconventional ways, and gave young men like Marvin the opportunity to display their world-class basketball talent and their personal devotion to Jesus Christ.
 The following is a true story told by Marvin when on an occasion in El Dorado, Arkansas I was invited to have lunch with him along with Buddy Hall and my son John Aaron.
-This was over 20 years ago, and the details of the story are exactly as I recall;
+This was over thirty-five years ago, and the details of the story are exactly as I recall;

 Marvin was honored by the state of Arkansas in 1998 when he was elected into the Arkansas Sports Hall of Fame.
-He and his wife live in Conway where they have raised their 4 children, and he is a successful businessman.
+He and his wife live in Conway where they have raised their four children, and he is a successful businessman.
 He is a Christian role model, mentor and frequent public speaker sharing his testimony around the state of Arkansas.
 I’m certain he has told his Catholic Church experience in Spain many times.